wandb/docs/docs/guides/launch/create-job.md

 # Create a job

 A W&B Job is a definition of a computational process.
 You can think of jobs as a ‘run template’.
 A job is populated with contextual information about the run it is created from such as the source code, software dependencies, hyperparameter configuration, and more.
-For more information, see the View Job details section [LINK].
+For more information, see the [View details of launched jobs section](launch-jobs#view-details-of-launched-jobs).

 There are three ways to create a job: